Freegle1643/PersonalBlog/README.md

 # Personal Blog
 ### It's a Django based personal blog, using MySQL as DB.
 #### The blog will be updated frequently in the following few weeks.
-After I finished the fundemental jobs, I will put it online
+After I finished the fundamental jobs, I will put it online.